 Genetic testing can help predict who might develop Alzheimer’s, and experts are looking into suitable ways to use these techniques.

 Mild cognitive impairment (MCI) often occurs before the more severe decline of dementia.
-Some 12–18% of people aged 60 years or older have MCI, but not all will develop dementia.
+Some 12–18% of people ages 60 years or older have MCI, but not all will develop dementia.
 According to the National Institute on Aging, around 10–20% of people over the age of 65 with MCI will develop dementia within any 1-year period.

 A person with MCI may notice subtle changes in their thinking and ability to remember things.
 They may have a sense of “brain fog” and find it hard to recollect recent events.
 These issues are not severe enough to cause problems with day-to-day life or usual activities, but loved ones may start to notice changes.